jugal-chauhan04/Matplotlib-Visualizations/README.md

 The dataset can be obtained using this [link](https://www.kaggle.com/datasets/iamsouravbanerjee/data-science-salaries-2023)

-## Detailed report and python code are present in respective folders
+## Detailed report and python code are present in the folder